 Listening to the ghost story in Hólavallakirkjugarður

-Hólavallakirkjugarður was taken into use as the Reykjavík cemetery in 1838 and my family has a plot in this cemetery, where most of my mother's ancestors are buried, my grandparents, and my father.
-So I visit this cemetery every time I go downtown and it is very dear to me.
+Hólavallakirkjugarður was established as the Reykjavík cemetery in 1838, and my family has a plot there, where most of my mother's ancestors are buried, my grandparents, and my father.
+So I visit this cemetery every time I go downtown, and it is very dear to me.

 Reykjavík pond

-We now returned back to the old centre of Reykjavík via Suðurgata street, which lies parallel to the Reykjavík pond.
+We now returned to the old centre of Reykjavík via Suðurgata, which runs parallel to the Reykjavík pond.
 It was a beautiful sunny day, like so many last summer in Reykjavík.

 Alþingisgarðurinn - the Parliament Park and Parliament Building

-You can visit The Museum of Icelandic Witchcraft and Sorcery at Hólmavík in the Westfjords of Iceland and see a replica of the necropants.
+You can visit The Museum of Icelandic Witchcraft and Sorcery in Hólmavík in the Westfjords of Iceland and see a replica of the necropants.

 The Lutheran Cathedral and the Parliament building